Strengthening cybersecurity with log forensic analysis

 • In case of a network hack, collect logs of all the other devices found in the route of the hacked one.
 ISP router logs are also useful.

 Mitigating threats requires a multi-layer cybersecurity approach that starts with watertight prevention strategies, and ends with robust digital forensic models.
+A security breach requires the fastest and most comprehensive resolution possible.
+Graylog offers the most flexible and comprehensive approach to detecting, responding, and hunting immediate security breaches fast.
 As cyberattacks will likely strike your enterprise at some point, drawing information from event logs will be instrumental in your cybersecurity strategy to mitigate them as well as reestablish your system to its normal operation.